frankvegadelgado/capablanca/README.md

 ## Algorithm Overview

+1. **Input Validation**
-1. **Input Validation:** Ensures the input is a valid sparse adjacency matrix.
+   Ensures the input is a valid sparse adjacency matrix.

+2. **Graph Construction**
-2. **Graph Construction:** Converts the matrix into a graph using `networkx`.
+   Converts the sparse adjacency matrix into a graph using the `networkx` library.

+3. **Component Decomposition**
-3. **Component Decomposition:** Breaks the graph into connected components.
+   Decomposes the graph into its connected components for independent processing.

-4. **Minimum Spanning Tree (MST):** Computes an MST for each component.
-5. **Bipartition and Matching:** Treats the MST as a bipartite graph and finds a maximum matching.
+4. **Bipartition and Matching**
+   For each connected component that is a bipartite graph:

+   - Find a **maximum matching** using an appropriate algorithm (e.g., Hopcroft-Karp).
+   - Construct a **vertex cover** from the matching.

+5. **Vertex Cover Construction**
-6. **Vertex Cover Construction:** Combines vertex covers from all components.
+   Combines the vertex covers obtained from all bipartite components.

+6. **Maximal Matching for Non-Bipartite Components**
+   For connected components that are **not bipartite**:

+   - Find a **maximal matching** (not to be confused with maximum matching) using a greedy algorithm.
+   - Select one endpoint for each edge in the matching, prioritizing vertices with higher degrees.

+7. **Iterative Processing**
+   - Remove the selected vertices from the graph.
+   - Split the remaining graph into new connected components.
+   - Repeat the process until all edges are covered.

 ## Correctness